How much wind does a kiteboarder need to fly a kite?

 5 sqm kite: 24.8-28.4 knots

-In conclusion, kiteboarding is a wind sport and relies on a medium breeze to get going.
+In conclusion, kiteboarding is a wind sport that relies on a medium breeze.

 Don't waste your time, and don't put your life in danger if it's blowing under 12 knots.